MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Input may not work properly when using popups and context menus.
 - Context menus may not be dismissible.
 As a workaround, you may use a keyboard to type into the main window, or close and reopen the app.
 - There may be black borders on the edges of context menus.
-- Any 2D app that uses WebView2 will require a manifest change until the WebView2 NuGet package is released in May.
-In addition, all apps targeting HoloLens 2 will need to add the following manifest change.
+- Any app that uses WebView2 will require a manifest change until the May release of the WebView2 NuGet package is available.
+Until then, all apps targeting HoloLens 2 will need to add the following manifest change.
 Note that adding this change will prevent installation on non-HoloLens SKUs such as Desktop PC.
-- The required manifest details are:
+The required manifest details are:

 `<Package`
 `  xmlns="http://schemas.microsoft.com/appx/manifest/foundation/windows10">`